Radial Patterns as Datums

 In this Question Line video, Jason responds to a question regarding radial hole patterns as datum features.
 He discusses how to set up the datum reference frame, how the datum reference frame controls degrees of freedom, and how to apply the Maximum Material Boundary.

-In this Question Line Video, Jason discusses datum preferences for hollow cylindrical parts, where both the ID and OD of the part are mating features.
+Jason discusses how to select the appropriate datum feature when designing a hollow cylindrical part where both the ID and OD are mating features.

 In this Question Line Video, Jason uses the example of a cylindrical datum feature to show how non-planar datums can be simulated and how they are able to constrain degrees of freedom.